-The last meeting of the Child Health Working Group took place via Teleconference on 10th October 2017.
+The last meeting of the Child Health Working Group took place in Amsterdam during the REG Summit 2018

 The Child Health Working Group is one of REG’s original working groups.
 One of the initial studies that REG funded was comparative effectiveness evaluation of paediatric step-up therapies in routine clinical practice.